 Gone are the days when food carts were all about hot dogs and pretzels.
 From souvlaki to dim sum, BC’s streets are filled with vendors waiting to expand your palette.
 Thanks to the growing foodie culture and the desire for quick, affordable and delicious food, food trucks have become a hot business option for savvy culinary entrepreneurs.
 And launching a restaurant on four wheels, without the need for a permanent bricks and mortar location, can be a more affordable and more viable path for many entrepreneurs.
 But just because you can cook, doesn’t mean you should operate a food truck.
 Like any small business – it’s not just about grilling kebabs and wrapping burritos – there is the marketing, bookkeeping and managing employees to be considered.

-So before you take the plunge and try becoming the next culinary feat on four wheels, here are the nine key things you need to consider, in addition to local municipal laws and regulations:
+So before you take the plunge and try becoming the next culinary feat on four wheels, here are the nine key food truck tips to consider, in addition to local municipal laws and regulations:

 With so much competition out there, not only from other food trucks but other restaurants, the one thing that will put you ahead of the game is a strong brand your customers can identify with.
 Aside from your menu, think of what sets you apart from your competition and sell it.